aws/aws-toolkit-azure-devops/Docs/cloudformation-create-update.rst

 Disable Rollback
 ~~~~~~~~~~~~~~~~

         If checked, disables rollback of the stack if stack creation failed.
-You can specify either
+You can specify
         :code:`DisableRollback` or :code:`OnFailure`, but not both.

         Default: not checked.